Shinsplat/ComfyUI-Shinsplat/README.md

 ComfyUI Node alterations that I found useful in my own projects and for friends.

 Clip Text Encoders add functionality like BREAK, END, pony.
-Lora loader extracts metadata and keywords.
+LoRA loader extracts metadata and keywords.

 We have a channel in our learning server (Community College) on Discord: https://critters.xyz/sd/